 While rainbow trout live throughout their lives in freshwater lakes, steelhead live only 1 to 2 years in freshwater before migrating into the ocean.
 They live in salt water for 2 to 3 years, then return to their freshwater home to spawn.
 Although they start their lives with the appearance of rainbow trout, migrating into saltwater leads to adaptations in their physical appearance.
 This makes them grow larger than the trout, also taking on different color patterns.

-Native to the western United States, Canada, and Asia, Steelhead are prized among commercial and recreational fishermen, alike.
-They have an appealing taste and are an excellent source of protein, calories, omega-3, and other nutrition for humans and land animals that pursue them.
+Native to the western United States, Canada, and Asia, Steelhead are prized among commercial and recreational fishermen alike.
+They have an appealing taste and are an excellent source of protein, calories, omega-3, and other nutrients for humans and land animals that pursue them.
 Many recipes are available for cooking these tasty fish.
 Because they are revered by fishermen and for their nutrition, the fish are now also farmed in regions like California, Washington state, Idaho, British Columbia, and Chile.

 Despite the salmon-like attributes and behavior of steelhead, these fish do not die after their first spawning.
 Instead, they can spawn up to four times before dying.